hemicharly/api-gateway-grpc-microservice/README.md

-* note: if start project in mode `production` change the script `docker/nodejs/entrypoint-server.sh`
+* note: if start project nodejs in mode `production` change the script `docker/nodejs/entrypoint-server.sh`

      from `yarn dev` to ` yarn build && yarn start`